-Romania is not generating yields in correspondence to its rather good soils.
-The intention of the case study is to assess whether a longer rotation, especially with leguminous crops, can help improve yields at reasonable costs for both economics and environment.
+Romania is not generating yields that correspond to its rather good soils.
+The intention of the case study is to assess whether longer rotations, especially with leguminous crops, can help improve yields at a reasonable economic and environmental cost.

 What are the main problems underlying the emergence of the case study?